 Procedure for Filing for Divorce

-Petition for mutual consent divorce can be filed at any of the following place:-
+Petition for mutual consent divorce can be filed at any of the following places:-

-Once petition for divorce by mutual consent is filed, & comes for hearing both Husband & Wife are required to be present in the Court for recording of joint statement.
+Once the petition for divorce by mutual consent is filed, & comes for a hearing both Husband & Wife are required to be present in the Court for the recording of the joint statement.